rosafilgueira/DARE_SEISMO/processing_elements/MISFIT_RA/README.md

 cd ..
 ```

-**Note:** It is nesssary to reinstall dispel4py if the git repository has changed.
+**Note:** It is necessary to reinstall dispel4py if the git repository has changed.

 ```
 cd dispel4py